Optimization

 Remarks) equivalent

-• The good news: for many classes of optimization problems, people have already done all the "hardwork" of developing numerical algorithms
+• For many classes of optimization problems, people have already done all the "hardwork" of developing numerical algorithms

 • A wide range of tools that can take optimization problems in "natural" forms and compute a solution